gabesan21/trading-web3/README.md

 # API Keys (recommended)
 ONEINCH_API_KEY=your_1inch_api_key

+# Uniswap V4 Configuration (optional - overrides config/dex.json)
+# Leave empty if not yet deployed on your target network
+UNISWAP_V4_QUOTER_ADDRESS=
+UNISWAP_V4_POOL_MANAGER_ADDRESS=
+UNISWAP_V4_UNIVERSAL_ROUTER_ADDRESS=

 # Trading Parameters
 MIN_PROFIT_BPS=30        # 0.3% minimum profit
 MAX_SLIPPAGE_BPS=50      # 0.5% max slippage
 CHECK_GAS_COST=true      # Factor gas into profitability
 ```

+### DEX Configuration

+ARB VORTEX uses a centralized configuration system for DEX addresses and parameters.
+Base configuration is in `config/dex.json` with network-specific settings for Ethereum, Polygon, and testnets.
+Environment variables in `.env` can override these settings.

+**Uniswap V4 Status:**
+- Uniswap V4 is integrated into the system and will be used automatically when configured
+- Currently, V4 is not yet deployed on all networks
+- When V4 addresses are available for your network, set them in `.env` to enable V4 quotes
+- The system will gracefully continue with V3, 1Inch, and CowSwap if V4 is not configured

 ### Getting Started